 Best Euro Style Pants

 The myth “Europeans never wear jeans” is a myth.
-Europeans wear jeans, but in a different way Americans do.
-European jeans are not too tight, not too loose.
-They are rather dark than light wash and without holes or rips.
-European style jean often have a regular weave (called Italian weave), i.e. the fabric looks quite different from your Levis or Wrangler.
+They wear jeans, but in a different way than Americans do.
+European jeans are not too tight, not too loose, in a rather dark than light wash and without holes or rips.
+European-style jean often have a plain weave (called Italian weave).
+Consequently, the fabric looks quite different from your Levis or Wrangler.
 The rise falls between medium and high rise.

 Slacks, dress pants or corduroys are dark blue, gray or black.
 They are never wider in the leg than boot cut.
 Ideally, go for a straight leg, slender cut.
 Shorts are not worn as much in Europe as in America.
 Not to mention, if worn, it’s only for play and the weekend/vacation.

-Stylist tip: Fake the look by rolling up a pair of skinny jeans with one fold about 4 inches.
+Stylist tip: Fake the look of capri by rolling up a pair of skinny jeans with one fold about 4 inches.